julesjazz/grapefruitlab/content/print/pity-fear.md

 Wet Hot Lesbian Summer!

 **Mia:**
-But all these categories, genres, species… Why does it always end up with a single *essential condition*, a single path to perfection, to poetry, gender, humanity?
+But all these categories, genres, species… Why do we always come back to a single *essential condition*, a hidden truth?
+A single path to perfection, to poetry, gender, humanity?
 Are some of us more human than others?
 More *sapien*, more self-aware?
 Obviously, some of us are more *homo…*

 Anyway, Agraulos.
 The prophesy for Athens — the Oracle at Delphi — is something like *a sacrifice of one, to save the city*.
 A personal sacrifice will end this ongoing war.
 What Athens needs is a martyr.